fldnnn/Employee-Attrition-Prediction/README.md

 # Employee-Attrition-Prediction

-- In this project, we perform a complete machine learning work flow from data exploratory and feature engineering to build different machine learning models and evaluate model performances to predict if an employee will leave his/her current employer and analyze what features will mainly affect employee's attrition activity.
+- In this project, I perform a complete machine learning work flow from data exploratory and feature engineering to build different machine learning models and evaluate model performances to predict if an employee will leave his/her current employer and analyze what features will mainly affect employee's attrition activity.
+- Achieved good accuracy on the dataset, using Logistic Regression with Hyperparameter Optimization.

 # Contents of the Project
 - Exploratory data analysis